medius-group/onboarding-docs/3_apa/2_configuration/020_compset_match_030_deviations.md

 * Line total amount deviation
 * Unit price deviation
 * Quantity deviation
-* Exception type deviation
+* Additional charge deviation

-Approved deviations of the "Exception type deviation" should more or less always be coded "Same as Cost".
+Approved deviations of the "Additional charge deviation" should more or less always be coded "Same as Cost".